 We neither bill insurance carriers nor report results to insurance companies.

 We strive to provide high-quality, low-cost cardiac testing and rely extensively on volunteers to achieve our success.
 Even so, we have real, unavoidable costs which vary by screening type and services provided.
 Typically, on-site screening costs range from a low of $15 per participant to about $50 per participant.
 Please contact Kathy@heartsmartekg.org for specific pricing information.

 Why the Max Schewitz Foundation?

 The quality of the EKG interpretation can make a difference between missing a critical finding or misreading a benign EKG as abnormal.
 The Max Schewitz Foundation's medical director and supporting cardiologists have interpreted almost 90,000 EKGs of young adults for us.
-The CardeaScreen EKG machines are programmed with the latest version of the Seattle Criteria for interpreting EKGs of young athletic adults.
+The CardeaScreen EKG machines are programmed with the latest international criteria for interpreting EKGs of young athletic adults.
 This provides an optimum balance of catching potentially fatal heart conditions while minimizing false negatives and false positives.

 Sudden Cardiac Risk Assessment